RealMelkor/Vgmi/README.md

 * r  - Reload the page
 * [number]Tab - Select link
 * Tab - Follow selected link
+* Shift+Tab - Open selected link in a new tab

 You can prefix a movement key with a number to repeat it.